 Last month I found myself in a similar restaurant in two different states.
 Deja Vu.

-Fast forward two weeks and I am now on Lake Tahoe celebrating my mother’s 80th birthday.
-Who better to ask where to take her for lunch tomorrow but Captain Clark.
+Fast forward two weeks and I am now in Lake Tahoe celebrating my mother’s 80th birthday.
+Who better to ask where to take her for lunch tomorrow than Captain Clark?

 So again, I found myself traveling roads unknown up and down the mountains in an unfamiliar little rental car.
 Are we there yet?
 Even the GPS wasn’t working up in the mountains 100% of the time, and after 45 minutes I began to wonder.
 Over the creek and turn left and we arrived.